renantmagalhaes/knowledge-database/ecr_images_cleanup/README.md

 ### ECR CLEANUP
 Script to cleanup AWS ECR repository.

-Nowadays the aws policy lifecycle is very limited to my use:
+Nowadays the aws policy lifecycle is very limited to my use, like:
 * Can ONLY use tags prefixes
 * Cannot use wildcard
 * And so on

+So this script looks to resolve this types of issues